Diagram spaces, diagram spectra, and spectra of units: Construction of the model structure on diagram spaces

-The prolongation functor $\bbP \colon \Sigma\sS \arr \cI\sS$ and its right adjoint the forgetful functor $\bbU$ give a Quillen equivalence between the categories of symmetric and orthogonal spectra, each with the stable model structure.
-We will define corresponding model structures on $\bbI\sU$ and $\cI \sU$, called the stable model structures, such that the prolongation and forgetful functors comprise a Quillen equivalence.
-The primary reference for model structures on diagram spectra is \cite{MMSS}, which is the source for many of the arguments in this section.
+In this section we construct the model structures on $\bbI$-spaces and $\cI$-spaces used throughout the paper.
+The analogous model structures on diagram spectra are constructed in \cite{MMSS}, which is the source for many of the arguments in this section.

-The stable model structure on commutative monoids in $\sD$-spaces will require an underlying positive model structure on $\sD$-spaces, just as for diagram spectra.
-We will work at a level of generality that subsumes all variants by fixing the following data: \begin{input_data} Fix a pair $(\sD, \sD_{+})$ consisting of a small symmetric monoidal topological category $(\sD, \oplus, 0)$ whose unit object $0$ is an initial object (see Remark \ref{top_initial_object_remark}) and a full subcategory $\sD_{+} \subset \sD$.
+The model structure on commutative monoids in $\sD$-spaces will require an underlying positive model structure on $\sD$-spaces, just as for diagram spectra.
+We will work at a level of generality that subsumes all variants by fixing the following data: \begin{input_data} Fix a pair $(\sD, \sD_{+})$ consisting of a symmetric monoidal topological category $(\sD, \oplus, 0)$ whose unit object $0$ is an initial object (see Remark \ref{top_initial_object_remark}) and a full subcategory $\sD_{+} \subset \sD$.
 The categories $\sD$ and $\sD_{+}$ must satisfy the following conditions: \begin{itemize} \item[(i)] Given a $\sD$-space $X$, there exists an associated left $\sD$-module $\sX \arr \ob \sD$ (see \S\ref{Topological Categories and the Bar Construction} for this terminology) and this association is functorial.
 Furthermore, if $X \arr Y$ is a levelwise fibration of $\sD$-spaces, then $\sX \arr \sY$ is a fibration of spaces. \item[(ii)] The inclusion of categories $\sD_{+} \arr \sD$ induces a natural weak equivalence of homotopy colimits:

-\item[(iii)] Suppose that for every morphism $\phi \colon d \arr d'$ of $\sD_{+}$, the induced map $X_\phi \colon X_d \arr X_{d'}$ is a weak equivalence.
-Then for every $d \in \ob \sD_{+}$, the inclusion of $X_d$ into the homotopy colimit is a weak equivalence:
+\item[(iii)] Suppose that for every morphism $\phi \colon d \arr d'$ of $\sD_{+}$, the induced map $X(\phi) \colon X(d) \arr X(d')$ is a weak equivalence.
+Then for every $d \in \ob \sD_{+}$, the inclusion of $X(d)$ into the homotopy colimit is a weak equivalence:

 \end{itemize} \end{input_data}

 $\sD_{+}$ is the subcategory determining the relative level model structure that we start with.
 For example, the positive level model structure corresponds to the case where $\sD_{+}$ is the full subcategory of $\sD$ without $0$.
 Condition (i) is required in order for homotopy colimits over $\sD$ to be defined and is automatically satisfied if $\ob \sD$ is discrete.